ShaoMun/stablex-iota/README.md

 - Rate calculation: `rate_A_to_B = price_B / price_A` (both in USD/[CURRENCY] format)
 - Single fee applied based on target asset depth
 - True infinity pool mechanics - all assets in one unified pool
+- **Prices passed as parameters** - queried from API off-chain before transaction

 ### 3. Balance-Based USDC Allocation